 After a year without the usual distractions of a daily commute and busy social lives, the pandemic gave many of us the chance to look inward, re-evaluate our lives, prioritise our health and set new goals.

-So, as we start to emerge from lockdown, we’re reflecting on some of the positive effects that staying at home had on people.
+So, as we settle into the 'new normal', we’re reflecting on some of the positive effects that staying at home had on our exercise habits.

 And, according to Cycling Scotland, cycling increased by 43% in the first half of 2020.